sergei-romanenko/agda-Higman-lemma/Seisenberger/README.md

 Lemma 5.7i in Seisenberger's thesis (where it is just assumed to be true "by construction").
 However, writing out an accurate formalized proof does take some effort.

+The contents of files:

+* `HigmanFinite.agda`.
+Higman's lemma for a finite alphabet.
+* `HigmanFiniteExamples.agda`.
+Some illustrative stuff for `HigmanFinite.agda`.